cannam/repoint/README.md

  1. It only knows how to get things from version control repositories.
 There is no support for installing pre-packaged or pre-compiled dependencies.
-If it's not in a repository, or cloning the repository would be too expensive, then Vext won't help.
+If it's not in a repository, or if cloning the repository would be too expensive, then Vext won't help.

  2. It can only bring code in to a subdirectory of the local directory